Some are tiny,

 Range National Park (Kutini-Payamu)

-continent, and animals that Cape York only shares with New Guinea.
-It
+inhabited by many birds and animals that Cape York shares with Papua

 River National Park